Token Sale (DAIO)

 |---|---|---|

-| Setup | SETUP | Configure timing, pricing, payment currencies, purchase limits, vesting.
-No purchases accepted. |
+| Setup | SETUP | Configure timing, pricing, payment currencies, purchase limits, and vesting before purchases open. |

 | Presale | PRESALE (optional) | Accept purchases from whitelisted presale investors only.
-Auto-transitions to public sale at presale end time. |
+The contract lazily advances to public sale after the presale end time when a write action runs. |

 | Public Sale | PUBLIC_SALE | Accept purchases from all eligible buyers.
 Enforce per-investor limits and hard cap. |